 Why It’s Good For Back Sleepers

-The unique construction and lofty 4″ profile should give back sleepers just the right amount of height, thus helping keep the spine in a neutral position while they snooze.
-I can also see the pillow being tall and pressure-relieving enough for side sleepers.
+The unique construction and lofty 4-inch profile should give back sleepers just the right amount of height, thus helping keep the spine in a neutral position while they snooze.
+We can also see the pillow being tall and pressure-relieving enough for side sleepers.

-If you’re in the market for a light and breezy back-sleeper pillow, be sure to read my full Casper Foam Pillow review.
-And while you’re at it, check out my Casper sheets and Casper mattress review too!
+If you’re in the market for a light and breezy back-sleeper pillow, be sure to read our full Casper Foam Pillow review.
+And while you’re at it, check out our Casper sheets and Casper mattress review too!

 Price: $89–$$119, with a 100-night trial period.